 This process doesn’t have to be costly.
 The large majority of chairs in my house are either from the op shop, tip, or have been handed down by our tasteful ancestors.
 My current hard wood dining table was found half rotted in someone’s front yard with a ‘free’ sign on it.
 It cost me less to restore than a budget table would have cost to buy new, has served us nearly 10 years & I have only just seen something very similar to it going for over $1000 new.

 While your purchasing process doesn’t have to be costly, if you can, I definitely encourage you to go into a designer store.
 Develop an understanding and appreciation for creativity, exclusivity, quality and craftsmanship.
 Notice how being surrounded by it makes your insides feel because it’s that feeling that you want every time you walk into your front door.
 Be selective.
 Research and reach out.
 Please don’t feel like you have to style your coffee table.
 Particularly with a book that has a spectacular cover that is just going to sit there and never be read, or a candle that will never be lit, or any other dust collecting bit of ‘stuff’ that will never be used or provide you with any sort of emotional enhancement.
 It’s not a matter of function over fashion - a good design can and should give you both worlds.
-An accessible design service is something that I have really committed myself to.
-Using affordable services such as Harlo’s Ask for 30 can help guide you and inform your decisions.
-Hiring a trained eye is well worth the investment.
+An accessible design service is something that I have really committed myself to and hiring a trained eye is well worth the investment.
 These days we are blessed to be surrounded by so much talent so finding the right service to suit your style and needs should come easy.
 Sometimes sustainability, longevity and function aren’t always an option.
 Sometimes these factors don’t always work in our designs, or they just aren’t what we want at that time.
 And that’s ok.
 Conscious design doesn’t mean that we then need to succumb ourselves to guilt when unattainable.
 Our awareness and endeavours are applaudable.
 We shouldn’t be made to feel guilty for having stuff– let’s just make it the right stuff.
 Thank you for taking the time. - Tarmaine Looking for the right stuff? - look for texture, quality, craftsmanship, a guilt free story and an overwhelming feeling of appreciation and adoration.